 Some of the buildings and sheds that form part of La Folie site are currently being used for a mix of trades and other purposes, but many of them are in need of improvement and therefore, not commercially sustainable in the long term.

 In its heyday La Folie Inn was the favoured 'watering-hole' for Jersey fishermen and harbour workers but due to a fall in business closed in 2004 and since then has remained in a state of disrepair.

 Various options for the redevelopment of the site have been considered over the years by the States of Jersey, but these have either proved to be financially unviable or have failed to attract sufficient levels of public support and/or public will.
 However, in 2015 following the incorporation of Ports of Jersey the site and its future development was entrusted to the newly formed company allowing for a more proactive approach to moving the project forward.

 Ports of Jersey acknowledges the considerable public interest in the site and the fact that it has played such a prominent role in the Island's rich maritime heritage, which is why it is seeking public suggestions and ideas as well as commercial proposals from potential business partners as to its future.

-Factors including the financial viability of any proposition together with the objective of delivering a proposal that will enhance the waterfront area for the ultimate benefit of the entire Island must be taking into consideration.
-All public comments and business propositions will be reviewed and where appropriate, more detailed assessments will be undertaken before any decision is made as to the best course of action.
+Factors including the financial viability of any proposition together with the objective of delivering a proposal that will enhance the waterfront area for the ultimate benefit of the entire Island must be taken into consideration.
+All comments and business propositions will be reviewed and where appropriate, more detailed assessments will be undertaken before any decision is made as to the best course of action.